[This is a guest post by Ned Bicare, PhD]

 Some researchers describe a performance-oriented data analysis as “data-dependent analysis”.
 We go one step further, and call this technique data-optimal analysis (DOA), as our goal is to produce the optimal, most significant outcome from a data set.

 I developed an online app that allows to practice creative data analysis and how to polish your p-values.
 It’s primarily aimed at young researchers who do not have our level of expertise yet, but I guess even old hands might learn one or two new tricks!
-It’s called “The p-hacker” (please note that ‘hacker’ is meant in a very positive way here.
-You should think of the cool hackers who fight for world peace).
+It’s called “The p-hacker”.
 You can use the app in teaching, or to practice p-hacking yourself.

 The full R code for this Shiny app is on Github.